 Best deals on home appliances in the Amazon Spring Sale

-About to buy a new air fryer or a microwave?
+Looking for a new air fryer or microwave?
 Don’t miss these deals

-The Amazon Spring Sale has officially begun.
-Running until 31 March, the event could save you hundreds of pounds on some of our favourite buys across tech, beauty and more.
-But while they might not be as fancy as the other deals on offer, the best home appliance deals might be the best discounts around.
+The Amazon Spring Sale is in full swing.
+Running until 31 March, the event could save you hundreds of pounds on some top-rated buys across tech, beauty and much more.
+If updating your home appliances is the name of the game, however, there are plenty of deals worth snapping up.

-Amazon stocks almost all of IndyBest’s tried and tested home appliance brands, from Shark and Eufy to Morphy Richards and KitchenAid, but not every deal is worth buying.
-We’ve tested hundreds of these products, so we know exactly which products are worth buying - and which discounts are too good to be true.
+Amazon stocks almost all of IndyBest’s favourite tried-and-tested home appliance brands, from Shark and Eufy to Morphy Richards and KitchenAid.
+We’ve tested hundreds of these products, so, we know exactly which ones are worth buying.

 Shark corded upright vacuum cleaner: Was £299.99, now £199.99, Amazon.co.uk

 If you’re in the market for a corded vacuum cleaner, this one from Shark is reduced by 33 per cent.
-It has a floorhead which is designed to move from carpets to hard floors, while its LED headlights will make dust and pet hair easier to see.
-The brand landed the top spot in our review of the best corded vacuums too, so you could do a lot worse than this model.
+It has a floorhead that is designed to move from carpets to hard floors, while its LED headlights will make dust and pet hair easier to see.
+The brand landed the top spot in our review of the best corded vacuums, too, so, you know you’re in good hands.

 Ninja foodi flexdrawer air fryer: Was £269.99, now £199, Amazon.co.uk